will123195/express-user-auth/README.md

 # express-semantic-auth

-User authentication for your express app
+Simple user authentication for your Express app

+- Responsive Semantic UI
+- Works with any database
+- Login with email, Facebook, Twitter, Google, or Github

 ## Install